 LBC | Capital has two dedicated School Certifying Officials working in our Financial Aid Department to assist you with your military benefits.

-There are a variety of benefits available for our veteran, military members, and their families.
+There are a variety of benefits available for our active duty military members, veterans, and their eligible family members.
 These benefits depend on the military status and branch of service.
 These are some of the benefits and instruction to apply.

 If you have at least 90 days of aggregate active duty service after September 11, 2001, and are still on active duty status, or if you are an honorably discharged Veteran or were discharged with a service connected disability after 30 days you may be eligible for this program.